igrek51/nuclear/doc/data-types.md

 2019-07-13 12:15:00
 ```

-## Custom type validators / parsers
+### Custom type parsers
-You can define custom parser function.
+You can define custom parser/validator function.
 It should take one `str` argument and return expected value type.

 ```python